Skip to content

 Origin of the Name

-The name "gunshi" (軍師) refers to a position in ancient Japanese samurai battles where a samurai devised strategies and gave orders.
+The name "gunshi" (軍師) refers to a position in ancient Japanese samurai battles where samurai devised strategies and gave orders.
 This name is inspired by the word "command", reflecting the library's purpose of handling command-line commands.

 Key Features